 Thanks for visiting my website and your interest in my work.
 This website brings together my research, publications, blog writing, and other activities.

 My research centers on the intersection between migration, globalization and urbanization to understand social inequalities.
 I primarily employ qualitative analysis that engages theories and debates in social policy, critical urbanism and migration studies.
-Much of my work is inherently interdisciplinary, cutting across research in anthropology, public policy, geography, politics and sociology.
+Much of my work is inherently interdisciplinary, cutting across research in anthropology, geography, politics and sociology.

 You can contact me on firstname.lastname@example.org or follow me on twitter @rachel_humphris